frogsfrogs/frogsfrogs.github.io/flash-book.md

 **FLASHBOOK**

 = All flash placements: arm/leg/back. other placements, maybe.
-= I **cannot tattoo ribs or side (anything between hip bone and armpit)** due to my back injury, I am unable to sustain the posture needed to tattoo this area.
+= I **cannot tattoo ribs or side (anything between hip bone and armpit)** due to my back issues, I am unable to sustain the posture needed to tattoo this area.
 = I will include a price quote in my email response to your booking form, based on size/placement/style.
 <br>
 <br>